dragan-stepanovic/dragan-stepanovic.github.io/_posts/2020-11-16-pr-size-cannot-be-reduced.md

 ![](/assets/images/pr-balancing-feedback.png)

-And they exist only if reviewers are interrupted in doing something else.
+But, interruptions exist only if reviewers are interrupted in doing something else.

 But if they are doing nothing else they cannot be interrupted
 ![](https://i.giphy.com/media/d3mlE7uhX8KFgEmY/giphy.webp)